 - Do not carry your passport when you go out exploring.
 If you do not have a permanent place to live, contact your university’s international support team to get you campus storage facilities

 - Never carry an inordinate amount of cash with you.
-Use your cards and online banking for transactions
+Use cards and online banking

 - Australian laws may differ from your home country.
-So, learn them beforehand to avoid breaking them unintentionally
+So, learn the laws before to avoid break them unintentionally

-The public transportation system in Australia is particularly well-developed and convenient to use, especially in the urban and metro areas.
+The public transportation system is Australia is particularly well developed and convenient to use especially in the urban and metro areas.
 But it’s always better to be alert:

 - Never board an isolated bus or train or metro